Tactile Stimulation for Seniors with Dementia

 What is Tactile Stimulation?

-Seniors living with the realities of dementia often face sensory difficulties that can inhibit their experience of daily life in significant ways.
-Using Tactile Stimulation to help seniors with dementia better connect with their sense of touch can play a role in adjusting to some of the challenging facets of life that accompany dementia.
+Seniors living with the realities of Dementia often face sensory difficulties that can inhibit their experience of daily life in significant ways.
+Using Tactile Stimulation to help seniors with Dementia better connect with their sense of touch can play a role in adjusting to some of the challenging facets of life that accompany Dementia.

 Benefits of Tactile Stimulation